 Approximately 200 grams of a representative sample is needed.
 This representative sample will need to be taken from a larger sample which comes from 6 – 10 bales.
 Please indicate on the order notes at check out whether you are testing hay or haylage.

-After you have purchased this analysis please wait for us to send you instructions on how to collect a sample or visit Taking Forage Samples, you will need to send this sample to us at Forageplus, it does not go to the same lab which carries out the mineral analysis.
+After you have purchased this analysis please wait for us to send you instructions on how to collect a sample or you can find the instructions on this infographic HERE.
+You will need to send this sample to us at Forageplus, it does not go to the same lab which carries out the mineral analysis.

 There is no postage/delivery charge on this product.